fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 These readings give us some new perspectives on the idea of authenticity and cast some (if not significant) doubt on the value of the concept.
-Your prompt for today asks you to put the readings in conversation with each other.
-Alexander's article is provocative and fun and sometimes smart, but what does it miss compared to Furrow's article?
+Your task for today: put the readings in conversation with each other.
+Alexander's article is provocative and fun and sometimes smart, but what does it miss compared to Furrow's analysis of authenticity?
+What ways of thinking about authenticity do you find most useful?
 "%}